-In 2003, G Adventures, the world’s largest small group travel company, set up Planeterra as its not-for-profit arm.
-The aim was to develop projects connected to its trips so that people in marginalised communities could benefit from tourism.
-Since then, Planeterra has launched or supported 60 community development projects, which have helped over 70,000 people gain greater access to education, health care and sustainable income.
-In 2015, it looked to scale its impact considerably, launching the ‘50 in 5 Campaign’ that looks to develop 50 new social enterprises – and include them all in G’s itineraries by 2020.
+Since it was launched in 2003, Planeterra has launched or supported 60 community development projects, which have helped over 70,000 people gain greater access to education, health care, and sustainable income.
+In 2015, it looked to scale its impact considerably, launching the ‘50 in 5 Campaign’ that looks to develop 50 new social enterprises – and include them all in G Adventures’ itineraries by 2020.

 To ensure the transparency and efficacy of its impact, G Adventures conducted, last year, a global supply chain assessment.
 This audit found that 91% of the company’s suppliers are owned and operated by local legal residents; that 97% of its suppliers incorporate some kind of sustainability practices into their business; and 70% purchase supplies from local markets and farmers.
 The travellers stopping at the cafes, plying the trekking routes, and buying their souvenirs may not realise the full impact of their decisions, But G Adventures and Planeterra have made sure they matter.